mbanados/Garage-Door/README.md

 # RPI-Garage-Door
 Raspberry Pi based password protected Garage door mobile app

 This is a PHP/jquery script that initiates a python script to toggle three GPIO ports that are attached to a relay board.
 The intent is to toggle the garage door opener and two garage lights.
 The mobile app is password potected by a password you specify in the PHP script.
-Tehre are many of these kinds of scripts out there but this one will make a cookie with a hashed copy of the passowrd so you only have to  authenticate once.
+There are many of these kinds of scripts out there but this one will make a cookie with a hashed copy of the password so you only have to  authenticate once and the password is not on your device.
 Garage door status is also displayed via a magnetic switch on the door.

 Setup a Raspberry Pi